jfet97/proposal-fast-this-assignments/README.md

   Object.assign(this, arguments);
 }
 ```
 Nice!
-No "useless" object creation also here.
+No "useless" object creation here.
 But _arguments_ is deprecated in strict mode.

 ### I don't like the dot
 Ok.
-We have not to use 96`.96`, only something easy and fast to write but not misunderstoodable.
+We have not to use `.`, only something easy and fast to write but not misunderstoodable.